RichardAtCT/claude-code-openai-wrapper/README.md

 - 🏠 **Local development** - No authentication needed
 - 🌐 **Remote access** - Secure with generated tokens
 - 🔒 **VPN/Tailscale** - Add security layer for remote endpoints

+### 📊 **Progress Markers**

+Control streaming progress indicators for long-running operations:

+- **Enabled by default** (`SHOW_PROGRESS_MARKERS=true`)
+  - Shows progress messages like "Working on it", "Still processing", "Crafting your response"
+  - Uses exponential backoff to avoid being too chatty
+  - Perfect for user-facing applications where feedback is important

+- **Disable for cleaner output** (`SHOW_PROGRESS_MARKERS=false`)
+  - Only streams the final response
+  - Filters out intermediate tool uses and thinking steps
+  - Ideal for programmatic usage or when you only need the final result

+Example messages include positive, subtly humorous updates:
+- "Working on it", "Still processing", "Crafting your response"
+- "Building something great", "Cooking up an answer", "In the zone"
+- "Deep in thought", "Powering through", "Persistence mode activated"

 ### 🛡️ **Rate Limiting**